Photo by Guy Moll

 - A completed M.A. degree in Spanish,or its equivalent

-- Students who have a M.A. degree in a field other than Spanish must take, concurrently with the other courses normally required for the doctoral program, one course from each of the following groups:
+- Students who have a M.A. degree in a field other than Spanish and plan to concentrate in literature must take, concurrently with the other courses normally required for the doctoral program, one course from each of the following groups:

 - Hispanic literature of the United States